-Distracted driving and impaired driving are commonly cited as the two largest causes of auto accidents.
+Distracted driving and impaired driving are the two largest causes of auto accidents.
 According to the National Highway Traffic Safety Administration (NHTSA), 10,142 people died in drunk-driving crashes in 2019.

-Furthermore, 28 people in the U.S. die in drunk-driving crashes every day – which is one person every 52 minutes.
+Furthermore, 28 people in the U.S. die in drunk-driving crashes every day – one person every 52 minutes.

 About one-third of all vehicle crashes involve an impaired driver.
-Alcohol impairs thinking, slows reaction time and muscle coordination, and reduces brain function – which are major liabilities for drivers.
+Alcohol impairs thinking, slows reaction time and muscle coordination, and reduces brain function – which are significant liabilities for drivers.

-The typical effects of alcohol at different Blood Alcohol Concentration (BAC) include:
+The typical effects of alcohol at different Blood Alcohol Concentration (BAC) includes:

 - At .05: Exaggerated behavior, loss of small muscle control, impaired judgment, lowered alertness and inhibitions.